easy sourdough starter from scratch

 3. Why is there brown liquid floating on my starter?

 Brown or gray liquid is called “hooch” and is a byproduct of fermentation.
-It’s a sign that your starter is ready to be refreshed, so you may notice it when your starter is hungry for a feeding.
+It’s a sign that a mature starter is ready to be refreshed, so you may notice it when your starter is hungry for a feeding.

 Simply stir the liquid back into the starter and continue discarding and refreshing as normal.